Skip to main content

 Other factors in your eligibility include:

-• Expected family contribution: The amount is based on a formula that includes you and/or your family's income, assets and benefits, and it determines the amounts and types of federal aid you're able to receive.
+• Student Aid Index (SAI): The amount is based on a formula that includes you and/or your family's income, assets and benefits, and it determines the amounts and types of federal aid you're able to receive.

-• Cost of attendance: This includes tuition, fees, room and board, books and more.
+• Cost of attendance: This includes tuition, fees, food and housing, books and more.

 • Length of enrollment: The number of terms you attend within an academic year can also affect the amount of aid you're offered.